CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_2.md

-# TEAM ACTIVITY 2: Make a plan
+# TEAM ACTIVITY Day 1: Make a plan
 ### Instructions:
-- **Follow the Prompts Sequentially:**
-    - Work through the prompts in the order they are presented.
+Work through the prompts in order.
+Please use a decision-making method “to decide” before moving to a new section of the handout.
-- **Decision-Making Process:**
-    - Before advancing to the next section of the handout, use a structured decision-making method.
-Ensure that all team members agree on the decisions made.
-This approach helps in maintaining coherence and collective agreement throughout the activities.

 ### Introductions (approx. time: 10 mins total or "2 breaths" per person)
-- **Each team member please share the following information about yourself:**
+Please share the following information about yourself.
+Each team member should write their response in the space below (create more as needed).

   - **Name:** [Your Name]
-  - **Preferred Pronouns:** [Your Pronouns]
+  - **Pronouns:** [Your Pronouns]
   - **Expertise:** [Your Expertise]
   - **Environmental Data Science Superpower:** [Describe your unique skill or interest in environmental data science]
   - **Reflection on Polarities Exercise:** [Share one thing you observed about yourself]

   ---
   - **Name:** [Your Name]
-  - **Preferred Pronouns:** [Your Pronouns]
+  - **Pronouns:** [Your Pronouns]
   - **Expertise:** [Your Expertise]
   - **Environmental Data Science Superpower:** [Describe your unique skill or interest in environmental data science]
   - **Reflection on Polarities Exercise:** [Share one thing you observed about yourself]

   ---
   - **Name:** [Your Name]
-  - **Preferred Pronouns:** [Your Pronouns]
+  - **Pronouns:** [Your Pronouns]
   - **Expertise:** [Your Expertise]
   - **Environmental Data Science Superpower:** [Describe your unique skill or interest in environmental data science]
   - **Reflection on Polarities Exercise:** [Share one thing you observed about yourself]

   ---
   - **Name:** [Your Name]
-  - **Preferred Pronouns:** [Your Pronouns]
+  - **Pronouns:** [Your Pronouns]
   - **Expertise:** [Your Expertise]
   - **Environmental Data Science Superpower:** [Describe your unique skill or interest in environmental data science]
   - **Reflection on Polarities Exercise:** [Share one thing you observed about yourself]

   ---
-  - **Continue adding more team members following the same format, with a line break after each person.**
+  - Continue adding more team members following the same format, with a line break after each person.
   ---
 ### Research Question: Innovation for Inclusion or Computation (approx. time: 5-10 mins)
-- **Refine the initial research question your team developed earlier.
-Please make any necessary edits or adjustments below:**
+- **Write the research question your team selected in the space below.
+Feel free to revise the original question.**
   - [Edit or refine your team's previously selected research question here]

 ### Title: Innovation for Inclusion or Computation (approx. time: 5-10 mins)
-- **Craft a catchy and public-facing title for your team’s project.
-Think of something that would grab attention at a conference or in a headline:**
+- **Craft a catchy title for your team’s project.
+Think of something that would grab attention at a conference or in a headline.**
   - [Create an engaging title that captures the essence of your project here]

 ### Promoting Resilience and Adaptation
-- **Describe how your proposed project aligns with the summit's themes of resilience and adaptation.
-Please provide 1-2 sentences that clearly connect your project's goals or methods to these themes:**
+- **Describe how your proposed project aligns with the Summit's themes of resilience and adaptation.
+Please provide 1-2 sentences that clearly connect your project's goals or methods to these themes.**
   - [Insert your response here]

 ### Which Big Data Sets
 - **Explore potential data sets for your project's topic from the [data library](https://cu-esiil.github.io/data-library/).
-List your options below, and after discussion and review, indicate your final choice for both the system being perturbed/disrupted and the perturbator/disrupter.**
+List your options below, organizing them by whether they represent the system you're studying (e.g. deciduous forests) or the disruption to it (e.g., wildfire).
+Then discuss your choices and indicate your final selections.**

 #### Draft Potential Data Sets
   - **System Being Perturbed/Disrupted:**